freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

 - Type `\d` in the prompt and press enter
-- Enter `psql --username=freecodecamp dbname=second_database` into the terminal to log in if you aren't already
+- Enter `psql --username=freecodecamp --dbname=second_database` into the terminal to log in if you aren't already

 ## 100. Create `first_table`